DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 ### Release Highlights

-* The DCP team has reanalyzed the first of the DCP 1.0 Smart-seq2 projects ([Single cell RNA sequencing of multiple myeloma II](https://data.humancellatlas.org/explore/projects/0c3b7785-f74d-4091-8616-a68757e4c2a8)).
+* The HCA Data Portal team has reanalyzed the first of the HCA Data Portal 1.0 Smart-seq2 projects ([Single cell RNA sequencing of multiple myeloma II](https://data.humancellatlas.org/explore/projects/0c3b7785-f74d-4091-8616-a68757e4c2a8)).
   Cell-by-gene matrices are available on the project page and were produced with the latest Smart-seq Multi-Sample pipeline for uniform analysis.